In the more-prostrate form of Yew it is easily confused with :

 Chinese Yew (Taxus chinensis) and

 Japanese Yew (Taxus cuspidata), neither of which are native but still widely planted.
-There are other Yew trees;
+There are other Yew trees such as

 Prince Albert's Yew (Saxegothaea conspicua) which looks similar to a Yew tree but belongs instead to the Podocarpaceae family.
 The Genus Saxegothaea is monotypic, which means there is only one species within the genus.

 The Yew tree is evergreen and dioecious, having separate male and female trees each producing the corresponding male or female flower.
 Male trees produce cones whist female trees produce the red arils containing a single seed.

 Skin contact with the sharply pointed Yew leaves (or with the wood) can cause erythema and skin irritation in some individuals, sometimes leading to blisters or even to excessive burns.
 This is a hypersensitivity response to which not everyone is susceptible, possibly just a relative few individuals.

 Yew is widely planted in parks and especially in churchyards and in the grounds of other very old buildings, going back centuries.
 The Yews in churchyards are usually very old, often pre-dating the present church on the site, for churches were often re-built on previously existing sacred sites.
 The trunks of old Yews are seldom visible; hidden by a dense mass of branches bearing profuse foliage.
 They are slow growing, as are most trees that last several centuries.
 The slow-growing nature lends itself to artistic pruning; many yew trees in church grounds have been shaped by man.
 With

 Box trees man is able to take this one level higher; they are able to be pruned into almost any imaginable shape.
 A Yew in Perthsire is recently suspected of being at least 5000 years old, and possibly up to 9000 years old, which makes it the oldest tree known in the UK, and probably in Europe, and maybe even in the whole World.